Why Study Clinical Laboratory Science at SHP?

 Upon completion of the program, graduates will be prepared to:

-- Provide patient-centered, customized consultation services on appropriate test selection and interpretation for the purpose of collaborative clinical decision making among the interprofessional health care team and for the patient.
+- Provide patient-centered, customized consultation services on appropriate test selection and interpretation for the purpose of clinical decision-making among the interprofessional healthcare team and for the patient.*

 - Conduct research and apply evidence to demonstrate clinical utility of laboratory tests and algorithms and to improve the quality, efficiency, and safety of the overall diagnostic testing process.*

-- Educate health care providers, patients, their families, and the general public about the indications, best evidence, patient preparation, and interpretation of clinical laboratory testing, including home self-testing.
+- Educate health care providers, patients, their families, and the general public on the indications, best evidence, patient preparation, and interpretation of clinical laboratory testing, including home self-testing.*

-- Contribute to laboratory operations to comply with all state and federal laws and regulations, as well as guidelines determined by professional boards of licensure, and certification/accreditation agencies.
+- Direct laboratory operations at all levels of complexity to comply with all state and federal laws and regulations, as well as guidelines determined by professional boards of licensure, and certification/accreditation agencies.*

-- Participate in health policy decision making at all institutional levels using best evidence.
+- Participate in public and private health policy decision-making at all organization and government levels using best evidence.*

 - Demonstrate exemplary professional and ethical behaviors in practice, education, and scholarly activities.